Multi-GPU MBE(3)-OSV-MP2 for Performant Large-Scale ab initio Calculations: Implementation for Multi-GPU Computing

-Figure \ref{fig:arch}\textbf{c} illustrates the MBE(3)-OSV-MP2 computational steps and its parallelization implementation of several bottleneck processes.
+Figure \ref{fig:arch}\textbf{c} illustrates the MBE(3)-OSV-MP2 computational steps and their parallelization implementation.
 The GPU calculation begins with Hartree-Fock to determine canonical MO coefficients and energies, followed by the localization of occupied MOs.
-The density fitting 3-center-2-electron (3c2e) coefficient tensor $\mathbf{\Gamma}_{i}$ (eq~\ref{eq:fitting}) is generated on the fly and then immediately contracted into quantities of much smaller dimension, which avoids huge storage and data movement overheads due to $\mathbf{\Gamma}_i$ size.
+The density fitting 3c2e coefficient tensor $\mathbf{\Gamma}_{i}$ (eq~\ref{eq:fitting}) is generated on-the-fly and then immediately contracted into quantities of much smaller dimension, which avoids huge storage and data movement overheads due to $\mathbf{\Gamma}_i$ size.
 With $\mathbf{\Gamma}_{i}$ generator, the randomized SVD is applied to generate and select OSV basis vectors $\mathbf{Q}_{i}$ according to a single parameter $l_\text{osv}=10^{-4}$.
 Subsequently, the OSV-based overlap $\mathbf{S}_{(i, j)}$ and Fock $\mathbf{F}_{(i, j)}$ matrices are computed for $(i,j)$ orbital pairs, alongside the calculation of 2b selection metric $s^{\text{2b}}_{ij}$ that is tuned by the same parameter $l_\text{osv}$.
 Following this, we compute the OSV-based exchange integrals $\mathbf{K}_{(i,j)}$ in two steps: transforming $\mathbf{\Gamma}_{i}$ into the OSV-based intermediate $\tilde{\mathbf{\Gamma}}^{\bar{\mu}_{j}A'}_{i}$, followed by its contraction to $\mathbf{K}_{(i,j)}$.
-The preconditioning step is then performed for amplitudes updates.
+The preconditioning step is then performed for amplitude updates.
 Finally, residual equations for MBE clusters are iteratively solved to converge the MP2 correlation energy.
 Due to compact OSV orbitals and tremendous pair screening, most OSV-based data arrays, including $\mathbf{Q}_{i}$, $\mathbf{S}_{(i, j)}$, $\mathbf{F}_{(i, j)}$, $\mathbf{K}_{(i, j)}$ and $\mathbf{T}_{(i, j)}$, are lightweight and thus stored in the host shared memory, which consume, for instance, only a few dozen GB for protein hormone insulin (C$_{256}$H$_{381}$N$_{65}$O$_{76}$S$_6$) with cc-pVTZ basis.
 The $\tilde{\mathbf{\Gamma}}^{\bar{\mu}_{j}A'}_{i}$ tensor forms a major storage bottleneck, e.g., $\sim$197 GB for insulin/cc-pVTZ, and can be cached in host shared memory when possible or otherwise flushed to disk.